liyan2015/AdaptiveBatchHE/README.md

 When running the code, it needs to set a reasonable hyperparameter K, whose default value is 4.

+For specific settings, please refer to the notes in the code.

 The details of the three components are shown in the paper.

 <!-- end sparsity -->